t94j0/mwnn/docs/design.md

 	3. "Outbox"
 		+ Input(s):
 			1. Output Channel for OutRouter (Parameter)
+			2. A Cui box for reading messages from (Parameter)
-			2. Text from input device (Runtime)
+			3. Text from input device (Runtime)
 		+ Output(s):
 			1. Strings to OutRouter through Output Channel